kkots/ggxrd_hitbox_overlay_2211/README.md

 ; a match (training session) isn't currently running (for example on character selection screen). allowContinuousScreenshotting = false

+; A keyboard shortcut.
-; This toggle can be used same way as screenshotBtn (when it's combined with ; allowContinuousScreenshotting = true), except it's a separate key combination and when you ; press it it toggles the continuous screenshot taking every game logical frame.
-This ; toggle does not require allowContinuousScreenshotting to be set to true continuousScreenshotToggle =
+; This toggle can be used same way as screenshotBtn (when it's combined with ; allowContinuousScreenshotting = true), except it's a separate key combination and when you ; press it, it toggles the continuous screenshot taking every game logical frame.
+This ; toggle does not require allowContinuousScreenshotting to be set to true, ; or screenshotBtn to be set to anything. continuousScreenshotToggle =

+; Specify true or false.
 ; Setting this to true will produce screenshots without transparency dontUseScreenshotTransparency = false

+; Specify true or false.
 ; Setting this to true will make throw boxes show in an opponent-character-independent way:
 ; The part of the throw box that checks for pushboxes proximity will be shown in blue, ; while the part of the throw box that checks x or y of the origin point will be shown in purple